-Where the Bank fails to meet its financial target, any award would be at the discretion of the Committee.
+Where the Bank fails to meet its financial target, any award would be at the discretion of the Board Committee.
 In the past this has meant in years of weak performance or loss making, no bonus has been paid.
 In addition, since approved targets have historically been challenging, the bonus pool allocation has been modest with individual awards closely linked to agreed individual performance criteria which are based on quantitative and qualitative measures.

 Traditionally bonuses are paid in April.
 The Bank does not currently operate a deferred bonus scheme.
-The Bank may enter into a deferred bonus buy out arrangement to secure a new joiner but these are on a case-by-case basis, with the express approval of the Committee and Board of Directors.
+The Bank may enter into a deferred bonus buy out arrangement to secure a new joiner, but these are on a case-by-case basis, with the express approval of the Board Committee and Board of Directors.

-The Code requires that all banks put in place a high level framework to determine which staff within the firm are classified as Code staff and Material Risk Takers.
+The Code requires that all banks put in place a high-level framework to determine which staff within the firm are classified as Code staff and Material Risk Takers.
 Additional restrictions apply to the remuneration of coded staff.
-A total of 14 senior staff of the Bank has been identified for the financial period.
-Of that number 1 was classified as a senior executive of the bank, 13 as Material Risk Takers.
+A total of 15 senior staff and 3 INEDS have been identified for the financial period.
+Of the 15 senior staff, 1 was classified as a senior executive of the bank and 14 as Material Risk Takers.
 Of this number, 6 are within the Control Functions category.
 All staff that serve on the Executive Management Committee of the Bank fall into one of the above categories and are therefore coded.
 Within the Code Staff group, no individual has either a variable or total remuneration in excess of £500,000 nor does any individual's variable remuneration exceed 33% of total remuneration.
-In addition, the variable component of the total remuneration of code staff identified as a Material Risk Takers does not exceed 100% of their fixed component of their total remuneration.
+In addition, the variable component of the total remuneration of code staff identified as a Material Risk Takers does not exceed 100% of the fixed component of their total remuneration.

-The average number of staff employed by the Company at 31 December 2018 was 42 the actual number eligible for performance awards in 2019 in respect of their service during 2018 was 36.
-The cost of performance awards payable in respect of the 2018 financial year (excluding associated National Insurance) was £226,503 of which £100,272 was allocated to 14 qualifying Code Staff.
-Total staff employment costs (including variable remuneration) in 2018 were £4,248,113 of which the employment costs of code staff were £1,278,275 (excluding variable remuneration).
+The average number of staff employed by the Company at 31 December 2019 was 44 the actual number eligible for performance awards in 2020 in respect of their service during 2019 was 38.
+The cost of performance awards payable in respect of the 2019 financial year (excluding associated National Insurance) was £135,790 of which £59,679 was allocated to 8 qualifying Code Staff.
+Total staff employment costs (including variable remuneration) in 2019 were £4,382,505 of which the employment costs of code staff were £1,606,223 (excluding variable remuneration).

 Guaranteed bonuses are not offered as part of the Bank's performance award arrangements and the Bank does not offer "sign-on" inducements.
-Severance awards of £132,000 were made during the period.
+There were no severance awards made during the period.